 A lack of self-confidence or self-esteem appears to be part of our Human DNA to varying degrees.
 It doesn’t matter how much poise, or self-belief you have acquired, there is always at some level. room to improve your self-confidence and self-esteem.
-There are millions of self-help books and groups, thousands of professionals who help with different aspects of shoring up our confidence and self-esteem.
-However, to get quick results we need some short-term fixes which will accelerate improvement.
+There are millions of self-help books and groups, and thousands of professionals who help with different aspects of shoring up our confidence and self-esteem.
+However, to get quick results we need a comprehensive approach which includes some short-term fixes which will accelerate improvement.

 There are 4 simple things you can do which will immediately help to develop your mindset which will improve your self-confidence and self-esteem.